Barbog/deja-website/pages/survival-guide.getting-there.en.md

 Vilnius is about a 3 hour drive to the property.

-Our Slack channel has a channel dedicated for ride shares, need a ride?
+- Our Slack channel has a channel dedicated for ride shares, need a ride?
 Join the Slack channel.
+  - in the same email mentioned above, you will receive instructions on how to find the Slack Channel.